 When you are done, reload the configuration changes and re-initialize your network interfaces by running sudo systemctl restart networking.
-If your lights-out access isn't working and you made a mistake in the config changes, this is the point where you will have to go visit the datacenter, find an available cart with keyboard and monitor, plug it in, and fix your mistake in the noisy, hot/cold server room.
+If your lights-out access isn't working and you made a mistake in the config changes, this is the point where you will have to go visit the datacenter, plug it a keyboard and monitor, and fix your mistake in the noisy, hot/cold server room.